Drumming Ideas

 A little perspective...

-- One measure of a typical rock song has around 13 notes, and takes
+- One measure of a basic rock song has around 13 notes, and takes

 about 2 seconds to play.
 (8 hh beats, 2 snare, 3 kicks)